Collect your first crash report

 Embrace-Info.plist file you added to the project in the Session Reporting step.
 Add the following new key to that file.

-This is a boolean value.
-Set this to true if you want to use Embrace’s internal crash reporting.
-If you prefer to use an existing solution like Crashlytics, set this to false.
-Even when disabled, Embrace will still attempt to mirror the reports from your existing solution so you will still have that data in the Embrace Dashboard.
+crashlytics- Set this value if you intend to use Crashlytics as your main crash reporter.
+Embrace will still attempt to mirror reports sent to Crashlytics so you will still have that data available in the Embrace Dashboard.

 Before we actually trigger a crash, we need to talk about debuggers.
 Xcode is a debugger.
 This means that it can attach itself to a program and stop/start/pause/modify that program, including stepping through and around exceptions and signals.
 When working on your app, this is exactly what you want.
 However, when trying to test crashes, this functionality is always in the way.

 It is important when testing crashes to not be connected to any debugger, including Xcode.
 If you launch your app with the play button in Xcode, then it is attached to a debugger and Embrace will not receive any crash reports.
 If you can, test on a device that is no longer plugged into your mac over USB and launch the app by tapping the icon directly.
 On the simulator, you can replicate this by running the app once with Xcode, pressing stop, then tapping the app icon in the simulator directly to launch it without Xcode.